Deterministic Identification Over Channels With Power Constraints: Main Results - DMC

 In this section, we give our main result on the DI capacity of a channel subject to input constraint.
 The capacity result is stated in terms of the reduced channel as defined in the previous section.
 Let $\W$ be a DMC channel with input cost function $\phi(x)$ and input constraint $A$ as specified in (\ref{Eq.Cost}).
 Define

 for $X\sim p_X$.

 \begin{theorem} The DI capacity of a DMC $\W$ under input constraint is given by

-where $W_r$ denotes the reduced channel (see Def.~\ref{Def.ReducedChannel}).
-Hence, the DI capacity in the double exponential scale is zero, i.e., $\underline{\mathbb{C}}_{DI}(\W)=0$. \end{theorem} We prove the direct part in Subsec.~\ref{Subsec.Achievability} and the converse part in Subsec.~\ref{Subsec.Converse}.
-Notice that we have characterized the DI capacity of the DMC $\W$ in terms of its reduced version, as specified in Lem.~\ref{Lem.Reduction}
+where $W_r$ denotes the reduced channel (see Definition~\ref{Def.ReducedChannel}).
+Hence, the DI capacity in the double exponential scale is zero, i.e., $\underline{\mathbb{C}}_{DI}(\W)=0$. \end{theorem} We prove the direct part in Subsection~\ref{Subsec.Achievability} and the converse part in Subsection~\ref{Subsec.Converse}.
+Notice that we have characterized the DI capacity of the DMC $\W$ in terms of its reduced version, as specified in Lemma~\ref{Lem.Reduction}

 \begin{corollary}[also in {\cite{AD89,AN99}}] The DI capacity of a DMC $\W$ without constraints, i.e., with $A=\phi_{\max}$, is given by